learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 **Sneak peek:** These negations are super useful because later on when we talk about considering proof by contradictions knowing how to negate statements comes in handy.
 (Relevant content in Week 4's chapter [[Unit 1#Proof Strategies|Unit 1: Proof Strategies]])

-# Part b: Translating Human Language to Logic
+## Part B: Translating Human Language to Logic
 To see how these equivalences may be used, let $p$ be the statement "It is raining" and let $q$ be the statement "It is cold".
 Match each of the following statements with its logically equivalent; you might rewrite each statement using $p$ and $q$ to assist you.

 1. It is not the case that it is raining or cold.